luetkemj/jsrlt/tutorial/part4.md

 }
 ```

-With out new one that uses cache:
+With out new one that uses our cache:

 ```javascript
 const blockers = [];